- Eligibility Conditions to Buy an HDB Resale Flat

 Ownership of Properties

-You cannot have ownership of any properties if you wish to buy an HDB resale flat.
+You cannot own any properties if you wish to buy an HDB resale flat.
 These include HDB flats as well as private properties in Singapore or overseas.
 Should you own any of these, you must dispose of them within 6 months of purchasing your resale flat.

 Minimum Occupation Period (MOP)